Federated Learning over Wireless Device-to-Device Networks: Algorithms and Convergence Analysis

-In digital transmission protocol, devices represent their model updates as digital messages for transmission.
 The number \(B_i^{(t)}\) of bits that device \(i\in\mc{V}\) can successfully broadcast to its neighbors during a slot allocated to it by the scheduling algorithm is limited by the neighboring device with the worst channel power gain.
 Accordingly, we have

 {We recall that, in \eqref{eq:B_i^{(t)}}, the number $M$ of time slots per iteration is decided by the scheduling scheme.}

 To quantize the encoded vector \(\mv A_i^{(t)}(\mv\theta_i^{(t+\Myfrac{1}{2})}-\hat{\mv\theta}_i^{(t)})\in\mb{R}^{m\times 1}\) into \(B_i^{(t)}\) bits, we employ a simple per-element $b$-bit quantizer \(\mc{Q}_b(\cdot)\) with chip-level precision so that $b=64$ or $b=32$ is for double-precision or single-precision floating-point, respectively, according to IEEE $754$ standard.
 Communication constraints thus impose the inequality \(bm_i^{(t)}\le B_i^{(t)}\), which is satisfied by setting \(m_i^{(t)}=\lfloor\Myfrac{B_i^{(t)}}{b}\rfloor\).
 Based on the (received) quantized signal, each device $i\in\mc{V}$ updates the estimated model parameters of its own as well as of its neighbors in \(j\in\{i\}\cup\mc{N}_i\) as (cf.~\eqref{eq:local estimates})